- Template management

 Learn how to use variables in your templates

 Variables are placeholders that get automatically filled in when you create an issue using a template.
 They make your templates consistent and easier to use.
 Not to mention saving you a lot of time!

 A wide range of repetitive tasks can be significantly improved:

-- Service Desk activities get a lot faster, with customized variables like selection and multi-selection lists, as well as ready-to-use support forms with only a few gaps to fill in.
+- Service Management activities get a lot faster, with customized variables like selection and multi-selection lists, as well as ready-to-use support forms with only a few gaps to fill in.

 - Software Development tracking gets a lot easier with system variables like PARENT_STATUS, PARENT_DUE_DATE or TODAY (day of the issue creation).

 - Human Resources teams can automate new joiners’ hiring process by creating custom user variables, like [NEW EMPLOYEE NAME], [DEPARTMENT], [START DATE], and basically any value you can think of - you configure them yourself!

 System variables are placeholders with a fixed definition.
 You can paste them into text fields in your template issues.
 They are available in all projects within the Template Repository (TEMP) and will always have the same meaning.
 See a list of all available system variables here.

 User variables are created by you.
 You can choose any values to become variables in your templates and adjust them to your needs.
 You may also make them available for your team in all templates.
 Read more about user variables’ configuration here.